Stuycs-K/finalprojectapcs-4-jiang-andy-takahashi-sean/PROTOTYPE.md

     - Checks to see if there are enough tetriminos in current bag, if not call generateBag() to maintain enough
 - (new) boolean holdPiece()
     - returns false if a piece was unsucessfully held
+- (new) tick()
+    - Moves the current piece down and locks if not possible

 # Project Design